U.S. household debt rises above pre-pandemic levels due to mortgages

 The total debt load has now surpassed the levels seen in the first quarter of this year.

-Mortgage balances increased by $85 billion to $9.86 trillion, driven by a combination of refinancing and home purchases.
+The decline in credit card debt was overshadowed by an $85 billion increase in mortgage balances to $9.86 trillion, driven by a combination of refinancing and home purchases.
 The $1.05 trillion in mortgage originations was the highest since a refinance boom in the third quarter of 2003.

 Balances for home equity lines of credit, which have been declining since the fourth quarter of 2016, dropped by $13 billion to $362 billion.